 She ran into the short hallway that led from the living room to the bedroom.

-He ducked under the doorway and walked inside, closing the door behind him.
-His eyes lit up like lasers.
-He scanned the kitchen, but did not see her.
-Then he walked into the living room.
+He walked inside, closing the door behind him.
+His eyes lit up like lasers, scanning the living room.

 She wondered whether he could detect her breathing, or sense the warmth of her body.
 Hopefully he was a low-end model.